A Robust Model-Based Approach for Continuous-Time Policy Evaluation with Unknown L\'evy Process Dynamics: Numerical Methods

 where the scalar $\mu$ is defined as the median of all consecutive differences in $P_{\textnormal{main}}$.
-The median is preferred over the mean here in the definition of $ P_{\textnormal{tail}}$ since it leads to a more stable and reliable recovery.
-Here
+The median is preferred over the mean in the definition of $P_{\textnormal{tail}}$ because it leads to more stable and reliable recovery.
+There is a practical method that can be used to determine \texttt{CT}, as described in \Cref{appendix:CT_selection}.
+Here the full data pool is